mmtk/mmtk-core/README.md

 The artefact produced produced by the build process can be found under `target/debug` (or `target/release` for the release build).

 [`ci-build.sh`](.github/scripts/ci-build.sh) shows the builds we are testing in our CI.

 ## Usage

 MMTk does not run standalone.
 You would need to integrate MMTk with a language implementation.
-You can either try out one of the VM bindings we have been working on, or implement your own binding in your VM for MMTK.
+You can either try out one of the VM bindings we have been working on, or implement your own binding in your VM for MMTk.

 ### Try out our current bindings

 We are maintaining three VM bindings for MMTk.
 These bindings are accessible in the following repositories:

 * [OpenJDK](https://github.com/mmtk/mmtk-openjdk),